ocp-power-automation/ocs-upi-kvm/README.md

 The browser should prompt you to login to the OCP cluster.
 The user name is **kubeadmin** and the password is located in the file **<path-to-workspace>/auth/kubeadmin-password**.

+## Adding and removing ocs-ci patches

+Patches are located in **files/ocs-ci**.
+Patches are applied in order based on their file names by **ocs-ci-setup.sh**.
+The convention is ocs-ci-nn-PRXXX-description.patch.

+### Procedure to **add** a patch for ocs-ci

+1. Set ocs-upi-kvm environment variables, including PLATFORM=<kvm|powervs>
+2.  create-ocp.sh, setup-ocs-ci.sh
+3.  cd src/ocs-ci and make code changes
+4.  git diff <files you changed> > ../../files/ocs-ci/ocs-ci-03-PR<number>-<description>.patch
+5.  cd ../../ && rm -rf src/ocs-ci && git submodule update --init
+6.  cd scripts
+7.  ./setup-ocs-ci.sh
+8. Verify that all patches applied successfully.
+If not, go back to step 3.
+9.  ./deploy-ocs-ci.sh
+10.  ./test-ocs-ci.sh

+Note: the files you change may be included in other patches, so it is important that your patch is numbered, so that it is applied last, so that previous patches don't have to be re-done.
+In the example above, the highest numbered pre-existing patch is ocs-ci-02-xxx.

+You should **not** change the src/ocs-ci submodule hash when adding a patch.

+### Procedure to **remove** a patch for ocs-ci

+1. Remove desired patch(es) from files/ocs-ci
+2.  rm -rf  src/ocs-ci
+3.  git submodule update --init
+4.  cd src/ocs-ci
+5.  git checkout master (or specific commit that includes all patches that were removed)
+6.  cd scripts && ./setup-ocs-ci.sh
+7. Rebase all ocs-ci patches in files/ocs-ci/ that are broken
+8. Replace broken patches in files/ocs-ci
+9.  git add src/ocs-ci
+10.  git commit
+11.  rm -rf src/ocs-ci && git submodule update --init
+12. Set project environment variables including PLATFORM
+13.  cd scripts
+14.  ./create-ocp.sh
+15.  ./setup-oci-ci.sh
+16. Make sure all patches were applied.
+If not go back to step 7
+17.  ./deploy-ocs-ci.sh
+18.  ./test-ocs-ci.sh

 ## Crontab Automation

 The following two files have been provided: